Pierre-Emile Højbjerg: Bayern Munich

 Højbjerg joined Bayern in July 2012 and, at the age of 17 years and 251 days, made his professional debut on 13 April 2013 in the Bundesliga against 1.
 FC Nürnberg, as a substitute for Xherdan Shaqiri and thus became the youngest player ever to play for the Bayern Munich first team in the Bundesliga.
 He finished the 2012–13 season with no goals in two matches played for the first team and eight goals in 30 matches played for the reserve team.

 In December of that year, he was in the Bayern squad which won the 2013 FIFA Club World Cup in Morocco, although he did not enter the field of play during the tournament.
 On 17 May 2014, Højbjerg started the DFB-Pokal final for Bayern Munich, a 2–0 extra-time win over Borussia Dortmund.
 He played for a total of 102 minutes before being substituted in the first half of extra time for Daniel Van Buyten.
 He finished the 2013–14 season with seven Bundesliga appearances and two German Cup appearances for the first team and four goals from 14 appearances for the reserve team.

 His first match of the 2014–15 season was the DFL-Supercup on 13 August, playing the first hour and then being substituted for Mario Götze, as Bayern lost 2–0 at Borussia Dortmund.
 On 8 January 2015, Bayern extended Højbjerg's contract to 2018.
 He finished the 2014–15 season with no goals from eight Bundesliga appearances, one German Cup appearance, and three Champions League appearances.
 On 7 January 2015, Højbjerg was loaned to Bundesliga team FC Augsburg for the remainder of the 2014–15 season.
 He made his debut on 1 February against 1899 Hoffenheim.
-Højbjerg scored his first Bundesliga goal on 11 April against SC Paderborn 07 in a 2–1 loss.
+Højbjerg scored his first Bundesliga goal on 11 April against Paderborn in a 2–1 loss.
 On 9 May, he assisted Raúl Bobadilla for the only goal as Augsburg won away at Bayern, who had already won the league by that point.
 He finished his loan spell with two goals from 16 Bundesliga appearances.

 On 28 August 2015, Højbjerg joined fellow Bundesliga side Schalke 04 on a season-long loan.
 He played 30 games for the Gelsenkirchen-based club, including six in the Europa League, and at the end of the season he told Danish newspaper B.T. that the time had arrived to leave Bayern Munich and become a first-team regular elsewhere.